Gorrinee/Text-Identifier-Project/README.md

-# Text-Identifier-Project
+# Text Identifier Project
-A python project of creating an algorithm for identifying an author of the passage based on comparisons with other texts.
+> A python project of creating an algorithm for identifying an author of the passage based on comparisons with other texts.

 ## Table of contents